ThAlKa/Learn2Adapt-LowLatency/README.md

-If you have any questions, or would like help setting up the test env, please file an issue or reach out to theo@unified-streaming.com
+If you have any questions,  please file an issue or reach out to theo@unified-streaming.com

 # Assets for ACM MMSys 2020 Grand Challenge on Near Second Latency Bitrate Adaptation

-This repo contains assets for ACM MMSys 2020 Grand Challenge, [Adaptation Algorithm for Near-Second Latency](https://2020.acmmmsys.org/lll_challenge.php).
+This repo contains assets for Lear2Adapt-LowLatency, the winning solution of ACM MMSys 2020 Grand Challenge, [Adaptation Algorithm for Near-Second Latency](https://2020.acmmmsys.org/lll_challenge.php).
 It contains everything you need to build and test low-latency ABR algorithms locally.

 ## What's in the Box